Protecting children at risk during the pandemic

 - You can find coping tips on the websites of various organizations, including the American Academy of Pediatrics’ healthychildren.org.

-The time will come when the pandemic will ease, shelter-at-home orders will end and families will emerge from their isolation.
+As vaccination continues, the pandemic will ease, shelter-at-home orders will end, and families will emerge from their isolation.
 Life will return to normal, or as normal as it can be.

-In the meantime, let’s support parents and children.
+In the meantime, let us do our best to support parents and children.
 We can call, listen, educate, intervene and protect.
 In fact, we must.

 Support UChicago Medicine's COVID-19 Response Funds